neuromorphicsystems/lzip/README.md

     """
     Decode a single buffer and return the decompressed bytes as an in-memory buffer
     - buffer must be a byte-like object, such as bytes or a bytearray
-    - word_size: see 'Word size and remaining bytes' This function returns a bytes object
+    - word_size: see "Word size and remaining bytes" This function returns a bytes object
     """
 ```